Personal Mitigating Circumstances

 - If you have submitted a previous PMC for the same reason (PMC reviewers will be able to see if previous PMCs have been submitted)

-Self-certification is a way of reporting to the University personal mitigation circumstances (PMC) of up to seven consecutive days due to a short-term acute illness of condition for which it is not reasonably possible to obtain independent third-party evidence.
+Self-certification is a way of reporting to the University personal mitigating circumstances (PMC) for which it is not reasonably possible to obtain independent third-party evidence.
+For 2020/21, due to Covid-19, self-certification can be used for all mitigating circumstances, including illness and other health issues, self-isolation due to Covid-19, caring responsibilities and IT issues.

 We trust you to use self-certification of PMCs accurately and honestly.
 Self-certification should not be used in respect of the general pressure of workload or to address poor personal planning and time management.
 The provision of false information will be regarded as a disciplinary matter by the University and action may be taken through the Student Disciplinary Procedure.

-You are not expected to explain within their PMC why it was not possible or unreasonable to obtain independent third-party evidence.
+You are not expected to explain within your PMC why it was not possible or unreasonable to obtain independent third-party evidence.

-If you have an accepted self-certification PMC, this cannot extend your late submission period.
+If you have an accepted PMC for late submission, this cannot extend your late submission period.
 The late submission period is seven consecutive days.
-A late submission penalty is applied to work submitted during the late submission period.
-An accepted self-certification PMC request will only be able to remove any late submission penalty applied.

-If a PMC request that involves self-certification has been rejected, you will be able to make use of the standard PMC reappraisal process to provide clarification of their request or provide additional information.
-In addition, if you use self-certification on one occasion in an academic year and the PMC request is rejected, you will have further opportunities to self-certificate at a later point in the same academic year; however, only one request can be accepted within an academic year.
+If a self-certification PMC request has been rejected, you will be able to make use of the PMC reappraisal process to provide clarification of your request or provide additional information.

 PMC outcomes will be reported to the Assessment Board.
 The Assessment Board cannot estimate your potential to obtain higher marks therefore it cannot award marks for an assessment you have not taken.
 It can decide whether your circumstances are sufficiently serious to warrant you being given another opportunity to demonstrate your skills and competence at a time when you are fit to do so.